 Notarial and documentary services

-A list of English speaking lawyers and translators who may be able to help you with official transactions in Uruguay.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government
+A list of lawyers and translators is available for British nationals who need legal advice.
+Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.

 How else we can help